sabyrzhan/learning-progress/distributed_systems.md

 * Automatic - fast but can but risky, since if there are complicated operations it can lead to inconsistent state.

 ## Resiliency
-The system is resilient means the ability the withstand certain kind of failures - that is being responsive under failure.
+Resiliency is the ability of the system to withstand certain kind of failures - that is being responsive under failure.
 Resilience is an attribute, reliability is an outcome.

 ## Distributed System Design Patterns
 ### Bulkheads